ericwindmill/dart-for-web-www/README.md

-# Dart For Web Developers Docs
+# Dart For Web Developers

-As I learn to use Dart at my company, I update.
+With the impending beta release of Flutter, it's time for JavaScript developers to learn a new language: Dart.

+Dart is a multipurpose language that *can* be used to write client side code.
+It has DOM manipulation and everything.

 # Contributing

+Help me help you help the Dart community.